RDMA Networking

 #### Hardware

-* Mellanox/NVIDIA ConnectX-6 or ConnectX-7 network adapter (or equivalent)
+* Mellanox/NVIDIA ConnectX-4 or later network adapter

 * InfiniBand switch fabric